ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 | "\" uXXXX         | U+XXXX              |
 {: title="Escape Sequence Replacements" cols="c c"}

-The child selects the value corresponding to the key from any JSON object node with the key as a name.
+The child selects the value corresponding to the key from any object node with the key as a name.
-It selects no nodes from a node which is not a JSON object.
+It selects no nodes from a node which is not a object.